Versus (Versace)

 Versus (Versace) was a diffusion line of the Italian luxury fashion house Versace.
-It began in 1989 and was a gift by the founder Gianni Versace to his sister, Donatella Versace.
-After closing in 2005, it was resurrected by Donatella in 2009 with a capsule collection of accessories designed by emerging British designer Christopher Kane.
-In 2018, Versace integrated Versus with another diffusion line of the brand, Versace Jeans, forming Versace Jeans Couture, which currently operates as the company's only diffusion line.
+It was founded in 1989 by Gianni Versace as a gift to his sister Donatella.
+The line was discontinued in 2005 but was relaunched by Donatella in 2009 with a capsule collection of accessories designed by British designer Christopher Kane.

+In 2018, Versus was merged with another Versace diffusion line which is Versace Jeans, to form Versace Jeans Couture.

 Brand

 Gianni Versace introduced Versus in 1989 stating that, "Versus was born with an innate creative approach, with a strong focus on innovation, and a flair for the unconventional.
 An artistic force that takes present fashion forward, anticipating new trends and embracing challenge".

 Versus was endorsed by many celebrities including Zayn Malik, Jennifer Lopez, Cheryl Cole, Leighton Meester, Miranda Cosgrove and Alexa Chung, and featured in and on the cover of fashion and lifestyle magazines like Vogue, InStyle, ELLE and Glamour.